-The 3 Bedroom will be a common option for HDB upgraders as well as new home buyers looking for a longer-term investment.
-As such we will use $1.5million as the criteria to search for a 3 Bedroom.
+The 3 Bedroom will be a common option for HDB upgraders and new home buyers looking for a longer-term investment.
+As such, we will use $1.5million as the criteria to search for a 3 Bedroom.

 The calculation is based on a single person.
 For dual-income families, the income required will be halved.